RzR32/Discord_Bot-RzR32_Bot/README.md

 - `OTHER`
     - TwitchFollower [The API for this counter is not mine (https://api.crunchprank.net/twitch/followcount/$user), so if its not work, I cant help for the moment]

-Also indicates when a member...
+indicates when a member...
 + joins / leaves
 + change his nickname

+and you can delete messages (with good filter)

 (needs 11 java to start!)